 - 300 ml cold soda water

 - Rinse the zucchinis and slice off the tops and bottoms.
-Cut into 8 cm (3-inch) long slices that are about 1 cm thick (0.4-inch).
+Cut into long slices that are about ½ cm thick (⅕-inch).
+Season with salt and pepper.

 - In a mixing bowl using a whisk, stir the flour, salt, and pepper to combine.
-Keep stirring while your pour in the soda.
+Keep stirring while you pour in the soda water.
 Stir well until no flour lumps remain in the batter.

 - Dip a zucchini slice into the batter, shake to remove excess batter, leaving only a very thin coating, and add to the hot frying oil.
 Give it a few seconds to form a crust before adding the next slice (so they won't stick together).
-Cook no more than 5-6 slices on each batch.
-In order to not get overcrowded in the pan, and the temperature to remain high.
-Cook for about 3-4 minutes until deep golden and then using two forks flip them to cook on the other side as well for another 3-4 minutes.
+Keep the heat to medium- medium-high while you fry them and don't overcrowd them in the pan.
+Cook for a couple of minutes until they become deep golden (almost brownish in color) all over.
 Transfer on paper towels.
 Do not stack them while they're hot, so they won't get soggy.

 - Serve with grated Greek Kefalotyri cheese on top.
 You may use Parmesan or Pecorino cheese instead.

 YOU MAY ALSO LIKE...